Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 W. Douglas Benn - Cheesecake Factory, Inc.

 So I mentioned earlier about the – we had a reclassification.
-So there's – there were roughly 20 basis points, so 10 basis points to 20 basis points where there was asset disposals used to be in that line and now they're in depreciation.
+So there were – it amounted to roughly 20 basis points, so 10 basis points to 20 basis points where there was asset disposals used to be in that line and now they're in depreciation.
 So they're affecting negatively other operating income, and they're affecting positively the line that you're looking at, the other income line.

 Gregory R. Francfort - Bank of America Merrill Lynch